 - If the trade is deemed as valid, the Clearing Broker will receive a message and either accept or reject the trade.
 If accepted and there is sufficient collateral available to cover the incremental margin requirement the trade will then be novated to the Clearing House.

 If the trade was originally executed “ON-Venue” on a SEF, DCM, MTF, OTF, QMTF or RM and passes the eligibility checks, SwapClear will process the trade in a Straight Through Process (STP) fashion in accordance with the Clearing Broker Election.
 Acceptance messages will be issued to the trading venue.
 Clearing Brokers are required to notify LCH of the trading venues it has onboarded.
-This information will be stored within LCH and utilized during the trade registration process (see grid below).
+This information will be stored within LCH and utilised during the trade registration process (see grid below).

 If the trade was executed OFF-Venue, submitted for clearing by a middleware provider and passes the eligibility checks, SwapClear issues a request acceptance message to the FCM or SCM, which then has the opportunity to accept the trade for clearing.
 Once the FCM or SCM accepts the trade, SwapClear sends an acceptance message back to the middleware.